aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/knowledge-base/migration-from-microsoft-office-automation-to-aspose/rotating-cell-text/_index.md

 {{< highlight csharp >}}

- // Instantiate a new Workbook.Workbook objworkbook = new Workbook();
+ // Instantiate a new Workbook.

+ Workbook objworkbook = new Workbook();

 // Get the First sheet.